-On September 27, 2017, we received a draft notice of proposed adjustment "NOPA" from the Internal Revenue Service ("IRS") audit of Criteo Corp. for the year ended December 31, 2014, confirmed by the definitive notice dated February 8, 2018.
-If the IRS prevails in its position, it could result in an additional federal tax liability of an estimated maximum aggregate amount of approximately \$15.0 million, excluding related fees, interest and penalties.
-We strongly disagree with the IRS's position as asserted in the notice of proposed adjustment and intend to contest it.
+On September 27, 2017, we received a draft notice of proposed adjustment (NOPA) from the Internal Revenue Service ("IRS") audit of Criteo Corp. for the year ended December 31, 2014, confirmed by the definitive notice dated February 8, 2018.
+We disagreed with the IRS's position and contested it.
+On August 24, 2020, the IRS and the Company agreed to a settlement and closed the income tax audit for the year ended December 31, 2014.
+The settlement provides for a disallowance of Criteo Corp's.
+Net Operating Losses (NOLs) amounting to \$9.2 million (€7.5 million).